-Any supraventricular tachycardia (SVT) that requires only atrial tissue for its initiation and maintenance can properly be considered an atrial tachyarrhythmia.
-Although a relatively uncommon form of SVT, atrial tachycardia tends to be refractory to pharmacologic therapy and is therefore frequently treated with ablative therapy.
+Although a relatively uncommon form of supraventricular tachycardia (SVT), atrial tachycardia tends to be refractory to pharmacologic therapy and is therefore frequently treated with ablative therapy.

 ATRIAL TACHYCARDIAS AMENABLE TO CATHETER ABLATION

 Atrial tachycardia may be unifocal or multifocal; some unifocal tachycardias originate in or around the sinus node.

 ●Unifocal (or ectopic) atrial tachycardia may have an automatic or reentrant mechanism, and a paroxysmal or incessant pattern (waveform 1 and waveform 2 and waveform 3).
 Most varieties of unifocal atrial tachycardia are amenable to catheter ablation.
 Like atrial fibrillation, focal atrial tachycardia may arise from the pulmonary venous ostia [3,4].
 The pathophysiology appears to be related, but not identical, to that of focal AF .
 (See "Intraatrial reentrant tachycardia" and "Focal atrial tachycardia" and 'Indications for catheter ablation' below and "Radiofrequency catheter ablation to prevent recurrent atrial fibrillation".)